hovel/pybbm/docs/notifications.rst

 When notifications are sent
 ---------------------------

-Each time a post is saved (created or updated), subcribers will receive an email.
+Each time a post is saved (created or updated), subscribers will receive an email.
 If you configure PYBB to use django-mailer (see :ref:`PYBB_USE_DJANGO_MAILER`), emails will be sent when your cron job will run.
 Else, emails will be sent when post is saved.